pagkly/Zed/Investopedia/Investing/DuPont Analysis.md

 The DuPont analysis (also known as the [DuPont identity](https://www.investopedia.com/terms/d/dupontidentity.asp) or DuPont model) is a framework for analyzing fundamental performance popularized by the DuPont Corporation.
 DuPont analysis is [a useful technique](https://www.investopedia.com/articles/fundamental-analysis/08/dupont-analysis.asp) used to decompose the different drivers of [return on equity (ROE)](https://www.investopedia.com/terms/r/returnonequity.asp).
 The decomposition of ROE allows [investors](https://www.investopedia.com/terms/i/investor.asp) to focus on the key metrics of financial performance individually to identify strengths and weaknesses.

 There are three major financial metrics that drive return on equity (ROE): [operating efficiency](https://www.investopedia.com/terms/o/operationalefficiency.asp), asset use efficiency and financial leverage.
 Operating efficiency is represented by [net profit margin](https://www.investopedia.com/terms/n/net_margin.asp) or net income divided by total sales or revenue.
-Asset use efficiency is measured by the [asset turnover ratio](https://www.investopedia.com/terms/a/assetturnover.asp).
+Asset use efficiency is measured by the [[[Asset Turnover Ratio]]](https://www.investopedia.com/terms/a/assetturnover.asp).
 [Leverage](https://www.investopedia.com/terms/l/leverage.asp) is measured by the equity multiplier, which is equal to average assets divided by average equity.

 ### Key Takeaways